guiopen/md2pdf/README.md

 A straightforward tool for converting Markdown to PDF.
 Write your Markdown, see a live preview, and save it as a PDF.

+## Motivation

+This project started out of a simple need: an easy way to convert AI-generated responses from Markdown to PDF, whether on a computer or a smartphone.
+I created this website to streamline that process for my own workflow.

+It also served as an opportunity to learn the basics of web development.
+Although I had experience with JavaScript through React Native, I had never explored web development before.

 ## How to Use

 1. Open the [md2pdf website](https://md2pdf.org/).